Mattar555/silver-bullet-deployment-client/README.md

 2) assets

-As their names implies, the configuration YAML would be placed in the former, and any associated assets in the assets directory.
+As their names implies, the configuration YAML would be placed in the former, and any associated assets in the latter.

 This would be cloned, whereupon logic to obtain the diff (additions/updates) would be run.
 Finally, the script (as found in the image) with the conf flag pointing to the cloned yaml file would be run.